+What is a behavioral interview?
 A behavioral interview consists of questions that ask the applicant to describe a specific challenge they faced in their career.
 Typically, employers use it to determine whether the applicant has the necessary abilities to succeed in the job.
-In this guide, we will look at what exactly a behavioral interview is, the most common questions, and how to prepare the perfect answers.

 Table of Contents: